 Property rates and charges explained

-The rates you pay, combined with service fees and charges and grant revenue from State and Federal Governments, help fund services and infrastructure throughout our municipality.
+The rates you pay, along with service fees and charges, and grant funding from State and Federal Governments, help Council deliver important services and maintain infrastructure throughout our municipality.

-A differential rate is determined by the primary use of the property.
-Each category has a different rate in the dollar for the rate calculation, creating a fairer distribution of rates across properties within the municipality.
+A differential rate is based on the primary use of a property.
+Each property category has a different rate in the dollar applied in the rates calculation.
+This approach helps create a fairer distribution of rates across different types of properties within the municipality.

-On some occasions, a property may have multiple uses which, may result in a second rateable assessment being created for the property.
+In some cases, if a property has multiple uses, a second rateable assessment may be created for that property.

 What are the other charges on my rates notice?